Skip to main content

 Notes

-You can include a free text field allowing customers to add notes when you require additional information, and you can edit this field as needed.
+You can include a free text field allowing customers to add notes when you require additional information.
+You (as the admin) can also edit this field as needed.

 Customer notes

-Booking field setup with the 'Plain text - multi line' option selected under the 'Field data type' setting.
+Booking field setup with the 'Plain text - multi-line' and 'Plain text - single-line' option highlighted under the 'Data type'.

 Your choice will depend on how much information you need to obtain, and it's a good idea to remind customers not to include any sensitive information.